Low maintenance wood decking

 If you don't think that wood decking can be a low maintenance decking material, please read on.
-Wood decking is an all natural, renewable resource and some species can definitely be a low maintenance real wood decking option.
-The top surface of all wood decking material oxidizes when exposed to direct sunlight.
-The ultraviolet rays from the sun cause chemical reactions in the woods that start the natural "graying process" that all wood decking materials experience.
-The same ultraviolet rays cause synthetic decking surfaces (composite decking and palastic decking) to fade out and become chalky and dull in appearance.
+Wood decking is an all natural, renewable resource - and some species can truly be a low maintenance real wood decking option.
+When outdoor wood is exposed to the direct UV rays a chemical reaction occurs.
+Some wood decking species can take the punishment for decades.
+Most other woods cannot.
+See more here.

 If you are a naturalist and simply love the charm and beauty of real wood products, there are low maintenance wood decking materials available to you.
 Softwood decking materials (such as fir decking, cedar decking, treated pine decking) have a tendency to split, check and crack and require annual or biannual painting, sealing or staining to keep them in good repair and prevent them from rotting.
 Compare low maintenance Cumaru hardwood to other wood decking materials